Beginnings of an exploration in British Monastic Ecclesiology.

 Having recently completed studies in Celtic Christianity with the University of Wales, I have come to the conviction we can no longer afford the luxury of allowing a justifiable love for Celtic Christianity to remain just that.
 Celtic Christianity is a wonderful indigenous lens through which we can seek the Kingdom Of God with optimism and hope.
 Yet perhaps the most pertinent aspect of my studies was the realisation that the British & Irish monastic church must no longer be the sole pursuit of academics, archaeologists, hierophants and historians.
 Celtic Christianity must now migrate into the hands of the practitioners, the builders, the farmers, the creational activists and spiritual entrepreneurs whose focus is on living a Christian witness that is rooted in the simplicity of prayer, work and reading in this our green and pleasant land.

-My purpose is to explore the simple ecclesiology of the indigenous monastic church of Britain.
-My primary inspiration for this will be St. Columba, the monastic houses that he established, Adomnan’s Life of St. Columba (VC) and the monastic Rule of St. Columba.
+My purpose in undertaking an MA was to explore the simple ecclesiology of the indigenous monastic church of Britain.
+My inspiration for this was St. Columba, the monastic houses that he established, Adomnan’s Life of St. Columba (VC) and the monastic Rule of St. Columba.
 This Columban charism was archetypal of the British & Irish monastic flourishing between the 5th to 9th centuries.
 Arriving at its door has been an adventure, a distillation of life experience, creational awakening, a longing for spiritual authenticity and a recognition that the world system cannot deliver on the aspirations that we all feel for a better future for our children, communities and our human longing to find social meaning and purpose.

 Arriving at an ecclesiology of the monastic church has been the culmination of numerous factors that have focused heart, mind and spirit on a grounded response to the human, economic and ecological crisis that the world system continues to pursue unabated.
 I would summarise this worldly obsession as,